Karen people: Andaman Islands

+North America

+Beginning in 2000, the Karen started resettling in the United States and Canada.
+Many Karen arrive without speaking the local language.
+"90% of the Karen refugees reported no knowledge of English or French on arrival."
+An estimated 20,000 Karen live in Minnesota, primarily Saint Paul.
+More than 5,000 Karen live in Nebraska, and the Karen have also resettled in Southern California and central New York.

+In 2014, Ler Htoo was sworn in after graduating from the St. Paul Police Academy in Minnesota as the first Karen police officer in the United States.
+Mu Aye is a young Karen woman who has resettled in San Diego, CA. Aye said, "After growing up in a place like I did, I wanted to become a nurse.
+I wanted to help sick people [...] travel to refugee camps in Thailand and care for people who cannot afford medication."
+Additionally, Eh De Gray, who graduated from San Diego's Crawford High School, wants to go back to the camps and share his knowledge with the school children.
+Gray said, "I want to share my knowledge and experiences with them."

+History

 Origins

-Karen legends refer to a "river of running sand" which ancestors reputedly crossed.
-Many Karen believe this refers to the Gobi Desert, although they have lived in Myanmar for centuries.
-Most scholars dismiss the notion of a Gobi desert crossing, but rather translate the legend as describing "rivers of water flowing with sand".
-This could refer to the sediment-laden Yellow River of China, the upper reaches of which is considered to be the Urheimat of Sino-Tibetan languages.
+Karen legends refer to a "river of running sand" which their ancestors reputedly crossed.
+Many Karen believe this refers to the Gobi Desert, even though they have lived in Myanmar for centuries.
+Most scholars dismiss the notion of a Gobi desert crossing, but instead translate the legend as describing "rivers of water flowing with sand".
+This could refer to the sediment-laden Yellow River of China, the upper reaches of which are considered to be the Urheimat of Sino-Tibetan languages.

 According to the legends, the Karen took a long time to cook shellfish at the river of flowing sand, until the Chinese taught the Karens to open the shells so as to acquire the meat.
 It is estimated by linguists Luce and Lehman that the Tibeto-Burman peoples such as the Karen migrated into present-day Myanmar between 300 and 800 CE.

-Karen refers to a heterogeneous lot of ethnic groups that do not share a common language, culture, religion, or material characteristics.
-A pan-Karen ethnic identity is a relatively modern creation, established in the 19th century with the conversion of some Karen to Christianity and shaped by various British colonial policies and practices.